 Thick or thin...

 If you like the soup soupier add more broth.
 Or thicker?
 Add a little more flour or some cheese.
 Creamier?
 Add a can of mushroom soup.
 Spicy?
 Add Tabasco sauce.
 You get the idea.

-- To Keep asparagus fresh longer, place the cut stems in a tall glass or sturdy container filled with 1-2 inches of cold water – like putting flowers in a vase.
+- Place the cut stems in a tall glass or sturdy container filled with 1-2 inches of cold water – like putting flowers in a vase.
 Place in the refrigerator, changing the water at least once a day until ready to use.

-- Before using, rinse asparagus spears under cold water to remove any dirt or grit.
+- Rinse asparagus spears under cold water to remove any dirt or grit.
 Snap off the bottom inch of the stem to remove any woody parts.
 The stems will naturally break where the woody part ends, and the tender stem begins.
 Dry the spears by patting dry between two kitchen towels.

-- Asparagus can be eaten raw or cooked.
+- Eat it raw or cooked.
 It’s low on calories, about 20 calories per spear, and it packs a powerful punch of vitamins, minerals, antioxidants, and fiber that is great for digestive health.
 A natural diuretic, eating asparagus is an excellent way to help cleanse your body of excess salt and fluids by activating the functions of the liver and kidneys that flush out toxins and aid in preventing kidney stones.

 Duh…Beans are not the only musical fruit.